 - If you’re using jarred sauce heat it up.

 Once your sauce is ready, it’s time to dip.
 I’m notoriously bad at making pretty candy.
 I want to make pretty caramel apples and organic chocolate covered cherries, but I just suck at it (I don’t know how Martha Stewart does it).
 My candy items taste good, but never look picture perfect.
 Hopefully, you’re more graceful than me.

 In any case, you should carefully but quickly dip the apple into the caramel sauce.
 I’ve had pretty good luck when I move fast, however, it’s hard because you’re working with very hot caramel and fast + careful don’t go together.
 After dipping, try to scrap any excess off the bottom of the apple using a knife or the side of the pan.
 Place your apples on a sheet of foil (on a pan) or on a silicone mat.

 Another option is to sort of hold and twirl an apple over the caramel pan, while ladling sauce onto the apple.

 If using toppings here’s a tip – don’t dip apples into a bowl of toppings (like sprinkles).
 I did that once and the apples were WAY too coated in sprinkles.
 Instead pour the topping lightly onto a dinner plate and role the apple around the plate.

 Chill and then eat or cut and eat.
 Chilling helps the caramel to set, but you can store finished caramel apples at room temp.
 I think they taste better at room temp too.
 If you’re wrapping them for a party, I’d wait for the caramel to set entirely before wrapping them, or the caramel may become a drippy mess.

 There’s not a great eco-friendly way to wrap caramel apples which is why I’d never make them to go – just at home.
-However, if you do need them to be transport friendly, Sugarcraft has many apple wrapping options.
+However, if you do need them to be transport friendly, you can pick up some cardboard apple transport boxes.